nx-lr/protea/readme.md

 }
 ```

-Semicolons are completely optional though they can be used to separate multiple statements on the same line.
-The same rule applies to commas in function calls or collections.
+Semicolons and commas are completely optional as they are used to separate multiple statements on the same line.
+The same rule applies for commas in function calls or collection literals.

 ```dart
 def make(count: Int) {